Chapter 330: Employee Conduct

 - The purpose or effect of such conduct to a reasonable person is, to create an intimidating, hostile, or offensive environment.

-- Non-Retaliation -- This policy also prohibits retaliation against any person who brings an accusation of discrimination or sexual harassment or who assists with the investigation or resolution of sexual harassment.
+- Non-Retaliation -- This policy also prohibits retaliation or other discrimination because a person has made an accusation of sex discrimination or sexual harassment or because a person assists with the investigation or resolution of an accusation of sex discrimination or sexual harassment.
 Notwithstanding this provision, the University may discipline an employee or student who has been determined to have brought an accusation of sexual harassment in bad faith.
+Examples of prohibited retaliation include, but are not limited to, giving a lesser grade than the student's academic work warrants because she filed a complaint of sexual harassment; giving lower than justified performance appraisals because a person was a witness in an investigation of alleged sexual harassment; and threatening to spread false information about a person for filing a complaint of sexual harassment.

 - Redress Procedures -- Members of the University community who believe they have been sexually harassed may seek redress, using the following options:

 - Pursue appropriate informal resolution procedures as defined by the individual campuses.
-These procedures are available from the campus Affirmative Action/Equal Opportunity Officer.
+These procedures are available from the campus Title IX Coordinator.

-- Discipline -- Upon receiving an accusation of sexual harassment against a member of the faculty, staff, or student body, the University will investigate and, if substantiated, will initiate the appropriate disciplinary procedures.
+- Discipline -- Upon receiving an accusation of sexual harassment, the University will investigate and, if substantiated, will initiate the appropriate disciplinary procedures if the accused is a member of the faculty, staff, student body or another person over whom the University has control (e.g.: agent of the University).
 There is a five year limitation period from the date of occurrence for filing a charge that may lead to discipline.

 - at the close of the investigation, whether or not disciplinary procedures will be initiated; and

-- at the end of any disciplinary procedures, of the discipline imposed, if any.
+- at the end of any disciplinary procedures, of the discipline imposed, if any, that pertains to the individual's allegation.